How to track your daughter’s period

 So finding a middle ground might be helpful: be involved enough to support, but not so involved that she feels watched.

-luna is the best period tracking app for young people
+Why is luna the best period tracking app for young people?

 It’s the first major app that's been designed to include: